 Google Nik Collection: Bring out Hidden Detail with Sharpener Proerinfitzgibbon

 Sharpener Pro 3 is the fifth plugin available from the Google Nik Collection.
-This series of plugins is available as a free download.
-PaintShop Pro is compatible with Google Nik, and it’s easy to install.
-Check out our tutorial on installing plugins in PaintShop Pro.
 It’s very easy to integrate Sharpener Pro 3 into your editing workflow.
 This program simplifies complicated sharpening procedures down to very simple steps.
 Sharpener Pro 3 utilises two methods of sharpening images.
 The plugin contains a RAW Presharpener as well as an Output Sharpening procedure.
 Each section of the plugin accomplishes different results.
 It is possible to utilise Sharpener Pro to process photos using a technique called Multi-Pass sharpening.
 This advanced technique of sharpening allows the user the ability to sharpen an image during the RAW stages, to creatively sharpen an image and also to sharpen an image with specifications that suit each type of output.

 This section of the plugin allows users to be selective sharpen a RAW image.
 It is possible to sharpen edges or to utilise adaptive sharpening to sharpen whole areas of an image.
 The Presharpener allows you to make finite adjustments to areas of the image.
 The workspace is very simple to use.
 There are two options for using this plugin.
 The first is to apply sharpening to the whole image using the sliders at the top of the panel.

 In the above image, you can see the simple interface and also the slider which allows you to compare the effect of your adjustments on the image.
 The slider is a great tool for seeing the changes you have made to the image.